deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 <img src="../assets/logos/iroh.svg" style="width:150px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" alt="Iroh Logo" />
 </a>
-A joint focus with the Iroh team has been to support all platforms reliably, including mobile platforms, and to get it stable enough to support it by default.
+A joint focus with the Iroh team has been to support all platforms reliably, including mobile platforms, and to get it stable enough.
 For the last half year Delta apps had an opt-in experimental "webxdc realtime" setting which, after extensive testing and bug fixing, is now enabled by default.